Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Experiments

 \subsection{Experimental results}

-We summarize the main results on KITTI object detection in \autoref{tbMain}.
-Several important trends can be observed: \textbf{1)} Our PL++ with enhanced depth estimations by \SDN and \GDC yields consistent improvement over PL across all settings; \textbf{2)} PL++ with \GDC refinement of 4 laser beams (INPUT: L\# + S) performs significantly better than PL++ with only stereo inputs (INPUT: S); \textbf{3)} PL experiences a substantial drop in accuracy from IoU 0.5 to 0.7 for \emph{hard} objects.
-This indicates that PL does indeed manage to detect objects that are far away, but systematically places them at the wrong depth.
-Once an overlap of 0.7 is required (IoU = 0.7), the object is too far out of place and is no longer registered as detect.
-Interestingly, here is where we experience the largest gain --- from PL: \PRCNN (\APBEV$=52.7$) to PL++: \PRCNN (\APBEV$=73.4$) with input as L\# + S. Note that the majority of the gain originates from \GDC{}, as PL++ with solely stereo input only improves the score to $57.3$ \APBEV. \textbf{4)} Compared to LiDAR, PL++ is only outperformed by at most $13\%$ \APBEV, even at the hard case under IoU at 0.7. \textbf{5)} For IoU at 0.5, with the aid of only 4 LiDAR beams, PL++ is boosted to a level comparable to models with 64-beam LiDAR signals.
+\textbf{Results on the KITTI val set.} We summarize the main results on KITTI object detection in \autoref{tbMain}.
+Several important trends can be observed: \textbf{1)} Our PL++ with enhanced depth estimations by \SDN and \GDC yields consistent improvement over PL across all settings; \textbf{2)} PL++ with \GDC refinement of 4-beam LiDAR (Input: L\# + S) performs significantly better than PL++ with only stereo inputs (Input: S); \textbf{3)} PL experiences a substantial drop in accuracy from IoU at 0.5 to 0.7 for the \emph{hard} setting.
+This suggests that while PL detects faraway objects, it mislocalizes them, likely placing them at the wrong depth.
+This causes the object to be considered a missed detection at higher overlap thresholds.
+Interestingly, here is where we experience the largest gain --- from PL: \PRCNN (\APBEV$=52.7$) to PL++: \PRCNN (\APBEV$=73.4$) with input as L\# + S. Note that the majority of the gain comes from \GDC{}, as PL++ with the stereo-only version only improving the score to $57.3$ \APBEV. \textbf{4)} The gap between PL++ and LiDAR is at most $13\%$ \APBEV, even at the hard setting under IoU at 0.7. \textbf{5)} For IoU at 0.5, with the aid of only 4 LiDAR beams, PL++ (SDN + GDC) achieves results comparable to models with 64-beam LiDAR signals.

-\textbf{Results on the secret KITTI test set.} \autoref{tbTest} summarizes our test results for the car category on the KITTI test set server.
-We see a similar gap between our methods and LiDAR as on the validation set, suggesting that our approach does not simply over-fit to the validation data.
-There is no category for 4-beam LiDAR, but at the time of submission, our approach without LiDAR refinement (pure \SDN{}) is placed at the top position among all the image-based algorithms on the KITTI leaderboard.
+\textbf{Results on the KITTI test set.} \autoref{tbTest} summarizes results on the car category on the KITTI test set.
+We see a similar gap between our methods and LiDAR as on the validation set, suggesting that our improvement is not particular to the validation data.
+Our approach without LiDAR refinement (pure \SDN{}) is placed at the top position among all the image-based algorithms on the KITTI leaderboard.

-In the following sections, we conduct a series of experiments to analyze the performance gain by our approaches and discuss several key observations. \emph{We will mainly experiment with \PRCNN: we find that the results with \AVOD and \vPIXOR follow similar trends and include them in the supplemental material.}
+In the following, we conduct a series of experiments to analyze the performance gain by our approaches and discuss several key observations. \emph{We mainly experiment with \PRCNN: we find that the results with \AVOD and \vPIXOR follow similar trends and thus include them in the appendix.}